TmGL/Sniper/README.md

 # Sniper

-My first Discord bo that I made in Typescript.
+My first Discord bot that I made in Typescript.
 And no, this bot doesn't have a snipe command.

 This is unfinished.